-AdClarity - Advertising Intelligence is a competitive intelligence app created by BIScience, which collects, analyzes, and aggregates real-time display ad occurrences across 241 publishers from 27 global markets.
+AdClarity - Advertising Intelligence is a competitive intelligence app created by BIScience, which collects, analyzes, and aggregates real-time display, video, and social ad occurrences across 650 thousand publishers from 35 global markets.
 Markets include the United States, Europe, Latin America and the Asia-Pacific region.
 AdClarity - Advertising Intelligence can be found in the Semrush App Center.

 How Can AdClarity - Advertising Intelligence Help Me?